TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    no need to consult :meth:`dst` unless you're interested in obtaining DST info separately.
-For example, :meth:`datetime.timetuple` calls its :attr:`~.datetime.tzinfo` attribute's :meth:`dst` method to determine how the :attr:`tm_isdst` flag should be set, and :meth:`tzinfo.fromutc` calls :meth:`dst` to account for DST changes when crossing time zones.
+For example, :meth:`datetime.timetuple` calls its :attr:`~.datetime.tzinfo` attribute's :meth:`dst` method to determine how the :attr:`tm_isdst` flag should be set, and :meth:`tzinfo.kutokautc` calls :meth:`dst` to account for DST changes when crossing time zones.

-   An instance *tz* of a :class:`tzinfo` subclass that models both standard and daylight times must be consistent in this sense:
+   An instance *tz* of a :class:`tzinfo` subkundi that models both standard and daylight times must be consistent in this sense:

    ``tz.utcoffset(dt) - tz.dst(dt)``